 What is one of the aspect of a website that always needed?
 It is the navigation menu.
 Navigation menu is a useful part of the website because it leads the user to different part of the website.
 Interaction to the website is the main use of the navigation menu.More and more great looking and user-friendly navigation menus are being created that gives life to the websites.

-Accordion menus are used widely in navigation, sliding, minimizing and maximizing content.
-Such accordions practically are expandable whenever needed, you can really save some space and be able to show a lot of information using this technique.
+Accordion menus are used widely in navigating, sliding, minimizing and maximizing content.
+Such accordions practically are expandable whenever needed; you can really save some space and be able to show a lot of information using this technique.

-Yes, and of course such sliding content always is great from design point of view and giving your visitor unique experience while he is visiting.
-Great isn’t it? – here you will find a lot of customizable plugins, tutorials helping you to understand accordions at all as well as great examples, where this technique has been implemented in successful sites!Read More
+Yes, and, of course, such sliding content always is great from the design point of view aby giving your visitor unique experience while he is looking at the site.
+Great, isn’t it? – here you will find a lot of customizable plugins, and tutorials to help you to understand accordions.Read More

 In the project I was working on recently I had a chance to experiment with CSS3 and jQuery.
 You know CSS3, right?
 It’s that thing that makes all those beautiful and amazing things on the web and makes Flash want to run away and hide.
 Yeah, that CSS3.
 And I’m more than sure you have heard about jQuery.
 If you haven’t, well, it’s a kind of library where you cannot borrow any books, but it allows you to do other stuff and bring some additional magic to the web.Read More